jacobclarke92/kinect-visualisation/README.md

 `npm install`

+The app requires Browserify installed globally so run the command

+`npm install browserify -g` or if that doesn't work `sudo npm install browserify -g`

 Then to launch the server type

 `./launcher | ./server `

-You will be prompted with a list of MIDI devices if you have any plugged in/running, to select a device add something like:
+You will be prompted with a list of MIDI devices if you have any plugged in/running (the first one will be selected if no command is provided), to select a device add something like:

 `./launcher | ./server -port2`

 So far I've set up the following parameters:

-`-portX` selects the approriate MIDI port (the ports are listed when the script is run)
+`-portX` selects the approriate MIDI port

-`-skipmidi` don't even listen for MIDI, if you see a `Segmentation fault 11` message then add this
+`-skipmidi` don't even listen for MIDI, use this if you have no midi devices plugged in

+`-skipkinect` you don't really need this as the kinect middleware dies gracefully, but just in case

 `-skipcolours` doesn't attempt to download the top colour palettes from [Colour Lovers](http://colourlovers.com)

-`-quick` skips the countdown for the node server start up

-`-devmode` watches changes in .less files and recompiles css
+`-devmode` watches for changes in .less and specific .js files and recompiles accordingly

-If all has gone as expected and you're using a kinect you should see a stream of a data running in terminal after a few seconds.
-Otherwise simply a countdown to node server launch.
+`-verbose` logs out extra information

+`-autolaunch` opens chrome window in full screen as soon as server starts, only works if chrome isn't open

 The node server will be running at

 `http://localhost:5600/`